jayanti-prajapati/cds-ecommerce-/vendure-storefront/README.md

 ### Stripe integration

 This repo has a built-in Stripe payment integration.
-To enable it, ensure that your Vendure server is set up with the [StripePlugin](https://docs.vendure.io/reference/core-plugins/payments-plugin/stripe-plugin/).
+To enable it, ensure that your Coozmoo server is set up with the [StripePlugin](https://docs.vendure.io/reference/core-plugins/payments-plugin/stripe-plugin/).

 Ensure your new PaymentMethod uses the word `stripe` somewhere in its code, as that's how this integration will know